nkdAgility/NKDAgility.com/site/content/capabilities/training-courses/courses/scrumorg-professional-scrum-master/index.md

   - id: 3
     title: Done
     duration: 60
-    overview: It is fundamentally imposible to get transparency without Done
+    content: It is fundamentally imposible to get transparency without Done
     assignement: Shift Left
-    details:
   - id: 4
     title: Product Delivery with Scrum
     duration: 160
-    overview: Understand how to organize Product Backlog; Practical tips to deal with estimates and value on a Product Backlog; Be confronted with ingrained, old habits like calculating, promising certainty, & predicting the future
+    content: Understand how to organize Product Backlog; Practical tips to deal with estimates and value on a Product Backlog; Be confronted with ingrained, old habits like calculating, promising certainty, & predicting the future
     assignement: Empirical vs Waterfall
-    details:
   - id: 5
     title: People & Teams
     duration: 90
-    overview: To understand how Scrum Teams are formed and become effective and the productivity and creativity that can be gained through self-organization.
+    content: To understand how Scrum Teams are formed and become effective and the productivity and creativity that can be gained through self-organization.
     assignement: Collaboration is Key
-    details:
   - id: 6
     title: The Scrum Master
     duration: 60
-    overview: Skills and traits of a Scrum Master; The challenges for a Scrum Master in helping teams and the organization in using Scrum to become Agile; The behavioural shift in being a Scrum Master.
+    content: Skills and traits of a Scrum Master; The challenges for a Scrum Master in helping teams and the organization in using Scrum to become Agile; The behavioural shift in being a Scrum Master.
     assignement: How to Become a Great Scrum Master
-    details:
   - id: 7
     title: Closing
     duration: 30
-    overview: Wrapup and final questions
+    content: Wrapup and final questions
     assignement: Take the PSM I assessment.
-    details:
   - id: 8
     title: Catchup
     duration: 120
-    overview: Post course catchup and questions
+    content: Post course catchup and questions
-    details:
 events:
   - start_date: 2025-01-23
     location: Virtual